pryre/robin/documents/INTERFACING.md

 4. Group 3: RC auxiliary digital
 5. Group 4: Offboard auxiliary PWM
 6. Group 5: Offboard auxiliary digital

+Actuator controls for Group 0 and Group 1 both require streams to be established before control will be passed over.
+Additionally, nethier stream will be counted as a vaild control input, and as such, needs a Attitude/Rates Control stream established for something to fall back on in case this stream drops out, or a failsafe input is required.
+The overrides will be re-established once the stream is regained.
+Lastly, the available mappings for both streams are aligned with the mixer output mappings (i.e. if the mixer `QUAD x` is set, only channels 1 through 4 will be available for overrides).

 Group mappings are defined as a bitwise to specify which outputs should be overriden by what groups.
 The parameters `ACTUATOR_xxPMAP` and `ACTUATOR_xxDMAP` describe the mixing of PWM and digital groups respectively for the RC and offboard inputs.
 The bitwise mapping is calculated using the LSB as the loweset channel, such that setting bit 0 to `true` will enable channel 1, setting bit 1 to `true` will enable channel 2, etc. As an example, the bitwise mapping works as follows:
 - To allow PWM RC actuator control of channel 5: